substack/git-http-backend/readme.markdown

 * `service.action` - the type of request: `'info'`, `'tag'`, `'push'`, or `'pull'`
 * `service.fields` - the field data associated with the request action type
+* `service.type` - the `content-type` you should send for the response.
+Some git clients will not work if the proper `content-type` header hasn't been sent.

 For `'info`' actions, the `service.fields` is an empty object `{}`.